Skip to content

 npx promptly generate --output ./custom/path/promptly-env.d.ts

-The generated file is a TypeScript declaration file that augments the @promptlycms/prompts module:
+The generated file is a TypeScript declaration file that augments the @promptlycms/prompts module.
+When composers are present, ComposerVariableMap and ComposerPromptMap are also generated:

 promptly-env.d.ts